 The amount of sleep children need reduces as they get older, but it’s important that they get the recommended number of hours for their age group.

 Keep in mind that, like adults, children have different sleep needs.
 So while one of your kids may need 12 hours of sleep at a certain age, another might only need 10.
 As long as they’re healthy and happy, don’t worry about it.

 Preschool aged children, 3 to 5 years old, typically need around 11 to 13 hours of sleep each day.
 This may include a daytime nap, which many kids still need at this age.

 Kids aged 6 to 13 generally need about 9 to 11 hours of sleep each night.

 14 to 18-year-olds need around 8 to 10 hours of sleep each night.

 Just like us, kids go through periods of poor sleep sometimes.
 Unlike us, it’s hopefully not because they stayed up late binge-watching something on Netflix.

 In some cases, they may not be sleeping well because of something more serious, like:

-If you’re concerned about your kid’s sleep, you can always talk to a doctor to rule out any issues like this.
+If you’re concerned about your kid’s sleep, you can always chat to a GP to rule out any issues like this.